Discovering the Network Granger Causality in Large Vector Autoregressive Models: Inferential Methodology

 \subsubsection{Second procedure: Bootstrapped distribution}

 Even in a low-dimensional setting, \cite{Bruggemann2016} point out that the finite sample properties of asymptotic VAR inference can be rather poor, and the use of bootstrap methods is often advocated.
-See also \cite{Kilian1999}, \cite{GoncalvesKilian2004}, \cite{HafnerHerwartz2009}, indicating that bootstrap methods can be very beneficial in (V)ARs.
+See also \cite{Kilian1999}, \cite{GoncalvesKilian2004}, \cite{HafnerHerwartz2009}.
 To improve the performance, we propose a second method based on the \textit{fixed-design wild bootstrap} (FWB).
-The bootstrapped multiple $t$-test we propose is different from a conventional bootstrapped $t$-test for a single hypothesis.
-Roughly speaking, it attempts to replicate a bootstrapped distribution under the null by the FWB, which is substituted for the limit normal distribution $Q$ in Procedure \ref{proc:asy}.
+This is different from a conventional bootstrapped $t$-test for a single hypothesis.
+Roughly speaking, it attempts to replicate a bootstrapped distribution under the null by the FWB, which is then substituted for the limit normal distribution $Q$ in Procedure \ref{proc:asy}.